By Michael Tetreault, Editor-in-Chief

 At this point, we’ve probably sipped at least one cup of coffee.
 If we had time, I’d hope you join me for one more and here’s what I’d probably tell you!

 - Rethink the Interior Design of Your Female Restroom.

-- The best thing you can do as a Doctor today is write two or three Thank You notes, and tomorrow, and the next day, and every day.
+- The best thing you can do as a Doctor today is write two or three to five Thank You notes, and tomorrow, and the next day, and every day.

 - Managing people is hard.
 Make sure they know the type of care delivery environment you are striving to create.
 Cast your vision and monitor whether or not they’re onboard.

 - Get out of the office.
 Once a quarter, try having your staff meetings elsewhere.